-A ridiculously funny space adventure, Galaxy Quest begins when a hapless group of aliens (who believe that all Earth television shows are true ‘historical documents’) search out the washed up stars of a cancelled television series, Galaxy Quest, in order to help them defeat a real enemy that is killing them off.
-The out-of-work and squabbling tv actors suddenly find themselves in a real life—and real death—space battle, and must embrace their old television personalities or face certain death for themselves and their alien friends.
+A ridiculously funny space adventure, Galaxy Quest opens with a group of hapless aliens seeking the washed up stars of a cancelled television series (similar to Star Trek) in order to help them defeat an evil nemesis—you see, these aliens believe that television shows are documentary footage of real events.
+The squabbling actors suddenly find themselves in a real life—and real death—space battle and must embrace their old television roles so they can run the ship, or face certain death for themselves and their alien friends.

-But the heart of the film lies with the ridiculous and naïve aliens, who put their trust in the questionable talent of these bickering actors because they believe that the television shows were real and that these actors are really heroes.
-The fumbling Galaxy Quest cast try to live up to these expectations, and in so doing, the film manages to lovingly mock every Star Trek cliché in the book, from the captain who can’t keep his shirt on, to the poor red-shirted extra who knows he is doomed to die.
+But the heart of the film lies with the naïve aliens who put their trust in the questionable prowess of these bickering actors.
+They are ridiculous, but sincere.
+When asked, “Surely you don’t think that Gilligan’s Island was real?”
+The aliens look down and respond with pity, “Oh, those poor people.”
+The fumbling Galaxy Quest crew try to live up to these expectations, and, in so doing, the film manages to lovingly mock every Star Trek cliché: from the captain who can’t keep his shirt on to the poor red-shirted extra who knows he is doomed to die.

-And they paid attention to the details, instead of using the “Irwin Allen rock-and-roll” – where actors ridiculously fling themselves back and forth in front of a shaking camera to simulate a space battle — they built the set of the space ship so that it could actually shake violently enough to knock the actors out of their seats, and then they shook it so hard that they broke the set!
+While filming, instead of having the actors ridiculously fling themselves back and forth in front of a shaking camera to simulate a space battle, they built the set on a gimbal so it really could shake violently enough to knock the actors out of their seats—and at one point they shook it so hard they broke the set!

-Galaxy Quest has become a modern science fiction classic.
-When it was released, the studio did not know how to market it, but word of mouth spread, and it eventually found its audience.
-It won many awards, including the prestigious Hugo, and even though it pokes fun at Star Trek, many Star Trek actors, including William Shatner, Patrick Stewart and William Fraker, have gone on record as enjoying the film—George Takei (Sulu) even joked that Galaxy Quest is a “chillingly realistic documentary.”
+It won many honors, including the prestigious Hugo, Saturn and Nebula awards, and even though it pokes fun at Star Trek, many Trek actors, including William Shatner, Patrick Stewart and William Fraker, have gone on record as enjoying the film—George Takei (who played Sulu in the original series) even joked that Galaxy Quest is a “chillingly realistic documentary.”